-(To be completed upon granting Member in Discernment status.
-It is the responsibility of the Member in Discernment to assure that this covenant is completed and copies delivered to all parties.)
+Completed upon granting Member in Discernment status, we recommend this covenant be used with the local church to celebrate the reception of the candidate into Member in Discernment Status.
+It could be incorporated in a worship service or during a meeting of the Local Church Discernment Support Group.
+It is the responsibility of the Member in Discernment to assure that this covenant is completed and copies delivered to all parties.